scala/scala-lang/blog/_posts/2022-05-30-long-term-compatibility-plans.md

 ### Owners of commercial projects

-You should stick to the LTS version.
+We suggest you stick to the LTS version.
 It will give you the best tooling support and a stable compiler.
 If you are migrating a bigger project from Scala 2, you should migrate it straight to the newest LTS.

+You may also choose to be up to date with the latest minor version.
+That will allow you to use new features as soon as they are added to the language.
+However, you will need to be ready for frequent compiler updates.
+Otherwise, your project may end up with an unsupported version of the language.

 ### Library maintainers